TripleC-Light/DoNotPlayAtWorking/README.md

 You can download and play, but I can't promise this is a good game, after all it's just a test.

+You can play this game on Heroku: https://webgametest.herokuapp.com/index

 ## Usage
 1. Run the **DoNotPlayAtWorking.py**
 2. Open browser and go to **localhost:8888/index**